Search Results/Filters

 Abstract:

-Background: early diagnosis of Left Ventricular mass (LVM) inappropriateness and Left Ventricular hypertrophy (LVH) can result in preventing diastolic Left Ventricular Dysfunction and its related morbidity and mortality.
-This study was performed to determine if diastolic Dysfunction is associated with LVH and inappropriate LVM.Materials and Methods: one hundred and twenty five uncomplicated hypertension from Isfahan Healthy Heart Program underwent two-dimensional echocardiography.
+Background: early diagnosis of left ventricular mass (LVM) inappropriateness and left ventricular hypertrophy (LVH) can result in preventing diastolic left ventricular dysfunction and its related morbidity and mortality.
+This study was performed to determine if diastolic dysfunction is associated with LVH and inappropriate LVM.Materials and Methods: one hundred and twenty five uncomplicated hypertension from Isfahan Healthy Heart Program underwent two-dimensional echocardiography.
 Inappropriate LVM was defined as an LVM index greater than 88 g/m2 of body-surface area in women and greater than 102 g/m2 in men.
 LVH-defined septal and posterior wall thickness greater than 0/9 cm in women and greater than 1 cm in men, respectively.
 Echocardiographic parameters, including early diastolic peak velocity (E) /late diastolic peak velocity (A), deceleration time (DT), and E/early mitral annulus velocity (E') were measured.Results: the mean systolic and diastolic blood pressure at the patients’ admission day were 142.87 ± 18.12 and 88.45 ± 9.18 mmHg, respectively.
 Totally, 21.7% of subjects had inappropriate LV mass that moderate and severe abnormal LV mass was revealed in 5.6% and 5.6%, respectively.
-The mean of age and BMI was significantly higher in patients with moderate Left Ventricular hypertrophy (P<0.05).
-Adjusted by age, gender, BMI, and systolic and diastolic blood pressures, both E/A ratio and deceleration time were higher in those with the severer Ventricular hypertrophy.
+The mean of age and BMI was significantly higher in patients with moderate left ventricular hypertrophy (P<0.05).
+Adjusted by age, gender, BMI, and systolic and diastolic blood pressures, both E/A ratio and deceleration time were higher in those with the severer ventricular hypertrophy.
 Subjects with severe showed significantly higher BMI 33.7 ± 3.7 (P< 0.001).
-There was a slight difference between the grade of diastolic Dysfunction and the severity of inappropriate LV mass (P=0.065).
+There was a slight difference between the grade of diastolic dysfunction and the severity of inappropriate LV mass (P=0.065).
 But no significant difference was found between E/A, E/E', and deceleration time and the level of inappropriate LV mass (P>0.05).
-Spearman’s Rank test was used to test the correlation between diastolic Dysfunction and LV mass (P=0.025).Conclusion: LVH is correlated with the severity of diastolic Dysfunction manifested by the E/A value and deceleration time, but inappropriate LVM can slightly predict diastolic Dysfunction severity in uncomplicated hypertension.
+Spearman’s Rank test was used to test the correlation between diastolic dysfunction and LV mass (P=0.025).Conclusion: LVH is correlated with the severity of diastolic dysfunction manifested by the E/A value and deceleration time, but inappropriate LVM can slightly predict diastolic dysfunction severity in uncomplicated hypertension.

 Yearly Impact: مرکز اطلاعات علمی Scientific Information Database (SID) - Trusted Source for Research and Academic Resources

-View 378
+View 381

-مرکز اطلاعات علمی Scientific Information Database (SID) - Trusted Source for Research and Academic ResourcesDownload 106 مرکز اطلاعات علمی Scientific Information Database (SID) - Trusted Source for Research and Academic ResourcesCitation 0 مرکز اطلاعات علمی Scientific Information Database (SID) - Trusted Source for Research and Academic ResourcesRefrence 0
+مرکز اطلاعات علمی Scientific Information Database (SID) - Trusted Source for Research and Academic ResourcesDownload 111 مرکز اطلاعات علمی Scientific Information Database (SID) - Trusted Source for Research and Academic ResourcesCitation 0 مرکز اطلاعات علمی Scientific Information Database (SID) - Trusted Source for Research and Academic ResourcesRefrence 0

 Author(s):